xdoko01/pgRPG/experiments/ecs/README.md

   - handlers call function for displaying of text for example, or music or earthquake
   - function to show something on the screen and stop the game

-### Fix displaying of dialogs - pressing enter should finish displaying the dialog - prepare separate quest for testing that

 ### Prepare test_empty_map.tmx and do quests for testing of collisions
   - several moving entities that are hitting each other